geek111/GH_pull-merge-revert/README.md

 Branches can be inspected with **Manage Branches** which opens a window listing branch names sorted by commit date with filtering options and a button to delete checked branches.
+Protected branches can be toggled to prevent accidental deletion and are highlighted in the list.
 The main window displays a status line showing progress when loading repositories, pull requests or branches.
 Branch lists are cached per repository to avoid fetching them repeatedly.